aehaldy/fullstack-codealong-finished/README.md

 ## Create the Login/Sign-Up Logic
 1. Navigate to `public/js/login.js` and add the logic to handle tabbing.
-2. While we're at it, we can add event listeners to the forms and the functions that will capture input.
+2. While we're at it, we can add event listeners to the forms, as well as the functions that will capture input and send POST requests.
 3. Import the script into `login.handlebars`

 ## Create the Post-Login View